-If you plan on using DB2 in your configuration, you should create the necessary databases and storage groups at this point. .sql to do this is provided in the zos.config directory as wps_DB_StorGrp.sql or wesb_DB_StorGrp.sql which.
-Note that these files are both in ASCII.
-This shows an example of using the ws_ant.sh script in order to create the DB2 databases.
-Note that the common.dbName parameter can be anything here.
-If you plan on using Cloudscape databases, the configuration script will create those for you and you need to do nothing at this step.
+If you plan on using DB2 in your configuration, you should create the necessary databases and storage groups at this point. .sql to do this is provided in the dbscripts directory as shown on the slide.
+Note that these files are all in ASCII and need to be customized so you will need to use an editor that is able to edit ASCII files or convert them to EBCDIC before editing.
+This shows an example of using the DBUtility.sh script in order to create the DB2 databases and storage groups.
+The createTable parameter tells the utility to run the sql or ddl file you specify in the sqlScriptPath.default parameter; the contents of the file don't necessarily have anything to do with creating tables.
+Note that the dbName parameter can be anything here.
+It is merely used as a directory name where the sql or ddl is copied before it is run.
+If EBCDIC ddl is specified, it will be converted to ASCII before running.

+If you plan on using Cloudscape[TM] databases, the configuration script will create those for you and you need to do nothing at this step.